-The BBC makes a classic error in their new report by saying GM started electric mass vehicle development in 1990s (shutdown in 2002 by President Bush).
+The BBC makes a classic error in their chief environment correspondent’s new report by saying GM started electric mass vehicle development in 1990s (also failing to mention it was shutdown after 2002 by President Bush).

 Why electric cars will take over sooner than you think… The first crude electric car was developed by the Scottish inventor Robert Anderson in the 1830s.
 But it is only in the last few years that the technology has been available at the kind of prices that make it competitive.

 Sooner?
-I think electric cars are VERY late in taking over despite being price competitive 100 years ago.
+I think electric cars are VERY late in taking over, especially since they were price competitive 100 years ago.

-Not only was the EV1 very clearly NOT the first GM attempt at an electric vehicle (many attempts had been made for a long time prior due to favorable economics, all the way back to the early 1900s), even the EV1 was “launched” long before 1998.
+Not only was the EV1 obviously NOT GM’s first attempt to make an electric vehicle (for decades prior GM had made many electric vehicles due to favorable economics, all the way back to the early 1900s)… even this EV1 in the image itself had been “launched” long before 1998.

-Real history: GM mass-produced 682 electric trucks in 1912 with lead-acid and Edison nickel-iron batteries.
-Does that count as a first attempt?
+Here’s the real history: GM mass-produced 682 electric trucks in 1912 with lead-acid and Edison nickel-iron batteries.
+That’s a lot for that time, which was long ago.

 Apparently charging the popular GM electric vehicles back then looked something like this: